TheArturthur/CoppermindScraper/Cosmere/Eventeo.md

 He is not only a traditionalist, but a scholar himself.
 He is well aware of the ancient meaning of the Aon, and has remarked on occasion that he finds the choice particularly accurate when applied to his daughter.

 ## Attributes and Abilities
 He is an honest man, smart and politically saavy, but he was an absolutely horrible businessman; he kept a fleet of accountants to manage the royal finances.
 He is a better king than his brother would have been.
-He has a Seon named Dio.
+He has a [[Seon\|Seon]] named Dio.

 ## History
 ### Path towards becoming King of Teod